163 R-Squared and Adjusted R-Squared

 163.5.2 5.2 Anscombe’s Quartet and Hidden Misspecification

 Anscombe’s quartet is a celebrated set of four datasets that share nearly identical means, variances, regression lines, and \(R^2\) values of about \(0.67\), yet look entirely different when plotted.
 One is genuinely linear, one is curved, one is linear but for a single outlier, and one is dominated by a single high leverage point.
 The lesson is that \(R^2\) cannot detect nonlinearity, outliers, or leverage.
 A high \(R^2\) accompanied by a patterned residual plot indicates a misspecified model, regardless of how impressive the headline number looks.
+The Datasaurus Dozen extends the same warning to twelve dramatically different scatterplots that share summary statistics, reinforcing that no scalar can substitute for plotting the data.

 163.5.3 5.3 Spurious Regression in Time Series